Sagui-omics/AAAGs_2018/Session1_Command_Line/Command_Line.md

 What happens in typing the command pwd?
 ```
 Asia-MacBook-Pro-2:~ arcova$ pwd
+Asia-MacBook-Pro-2:~ arcova$ ls
 ```
+Pick a directory name and type cd <chosen directory name>
-What happens after you type cd ?
+What happens after you type this ?

 ```
 Asia-MacBook-Pro-2:~ arcova$ cd <pick a directory name>